 - Artaxerxes II (c.
 412-358 BCE) took over Persia during a period of great instability.
 Twelve years passed between the death of Artaxerxes I and the coronation of Artaxerxes II, and this is because of a lack of clarity over who was the rightful heir.
 War and rebellion defined this period, and it also defined the reign of Artaxerxes II.
 Most of the Persian empire was at risk, and while Artaxerxes II managed to put down most of the rebellions and restore order, he lost control over Egypt.

 - Artaxerxes III (c.
 358-338 BCE) presided over Persia’s last stand.
-He managed to once again bring Egypt back under his control, and he also won victories in Asia Minor (modern-day Turkey), which helped him secure control in the region.
+He managed to once again bring Egypt back under Persian rule, and he also won victories in Asia Minor (modern-day Turkey), which helped him secure control in the region.
 However, he had been forced to recognize a treaty with the Greeks that protected their sovereignty, and this would set the stage for Persia’s ultimate demise.

 - Artaxerxes IV, Darius III, and Artaxerxes V (c.
 338-330 BCE) were the last three kings of the Achaemenid Empire, and they ruled over intense turmoil.
 Artaxerxes IV was king for just two years before he was killed in battle.
-His predecessor, Darius III, lasted just 6 years before being killed by Artaxerxes V, who was killed a year later by Alexander III of Macedon, also known as Alexander the Great, which subjugated the Persians to the Greeks and ended this chapter of Persian history.
+His predecessor, Darius III, lasted just 6 years before being killed by Artaxerxes V also know as Bessus.
+Darius III once squared it off with one Alexander III of Macedon at the battle of Gaugamela where he failed miserably.
+Artaxerxes V was killed a year later by Alexander III , also known as Alexander the Great, which subjugated the Persians to the Greeks and ended this chapter of Persian history.

 Persian Religion: Zoroastrianism